The Glorious Trail: Plot

 As the frontiers of the American West push ever farther outward, a brave telegraph crew works to connect the nation by wire.
 But progress has its enemies—and danger lies ahead.

 At the start of the story, a team of wire-layers is ambushed by Indians.
 One of them, Jones, manages to climb a pole and tap out a desperate message to the nearest fort.
-The call is received by Pat O’Leary (Ken Maynard), a tough, resourceful scout and soldier stationed nearby with the telegraph operator (Les Bates).
+The call is received by Pat O’Leary, a tough, resourceful scout and soldier stationed nearby with the telegraph operator.
 Jones attempts to warn that a white man is behind the Indian aggression—but is killed before he can finish.

 Meanwhile, the crew is wiped out by the attacking braves.

-Behind the violence is Gus Lynch (Frank Hagney), a ruthless frontiersman who manipulates High Wolf (Chief Yowlachie), the powerful Indian leader, to attack all men associated with the telegraph line.
+Behind the violence is Gus Lynch, a ruthless frontiersman who manipulates High Wolf, the powerful Indian leader, to attack all men associated with the telegraph line.
 Lynch’s aim is to halt the telegraph's progress—and seize control of the territory for himself.

-Lynch’s partner, the comically gruff Horse-Collar Keller (James Bradbury Jr.), arrives with his niece from the East, Alice Harper (Gladys McConnell), unaware of Lynch’s treachery.
+Lynch’s partner, the comically gruff Horse-Collar Keller, arrives with his niece from the East, Alice Harper, unaware of Lynch’s treachery.
 As their wagon nears the site of the massacre, Alice leaps down to comfort the dying Jones.
 With his final breath, he gives her a bundle of important documents—and a photograph of Pat O’Leary—urging her to find him and deliver them.

 Soon after, Pat O’Leary sets out to locate the white traitor behind the unrest.

 Back at the camp, Lynch reveals his plan to marry Alice.
 To escape this unwanted advance, Alice quickly claims she’s already engaged—to O’Leary—and presents Jones’s photograph as proof.
 Just then, Pat arrives, and Alice rushes to embrace him in front of Lynch to maintain the ruse.
 O’Leary, suspicious and unaware of her motive, believes he’s being duped.